hokoo/fast-wp/README.md

 ## Notice

-Call all scripts from root project directory.
+Call all commands from root project directory.

 ## Installation

-`bash ./install/setup.sh`
+`make setup.all`

 If you wanna customize `.env` file, first run

-`bash ./install/setup-env.sh`
+`make setup.env`

 and customize environment variables.